 If you need more convincing to check us out, we’ve received a 4.6 out of 5-star rating on Glassdoor as well as 90% of reviewers who would recommend us to a friend.
 Interested in applying?
 Check out the full job description and details here.

-Payline Data is a private company headquartered in Chicago, Illinois.
+Payline Data is a private firm headquartered in Chicago, Illinois.
 They’ve been awarded Inc. 500/5000 Fastest Growing Companies by Inc. Magazine and offers formal programs to give back to the community.
 It’s been rated a 3.6 out of 5 by Glassdoor with 69% of reviewers recommending them to a friend.

-Pharmaceutical Sales Jobs – Medical Sector:
+2. Pharmaceutical Sales Jobs – Medical Sector

 That being said, you don’t need a medical degree – but you will need a degree.
-Companies have their feelers out to hire people who have the ability to learn with an interest in the medical field.
+Companies have their feelers out to hire people who have the ability to learn, with an interest in the medical field.
 If you’ve got a creative flair mixed with savvy medical knowledge, this is the position for you.

-At the beginning of your career, most sales reps will view this as a time to learn – not to make the highest income.
+At the beginning of your career, most reps will view this as a time to learn – not to make the highest income.
 That is because this sector is heavily based on networking and word of mouth.
-You’ve got to be able to have the patience and persistence to earn other professionals’ trust.
+You’ve got to be able to have the patience and persistence to earn other sales professionals’ trust.
 Once you get a few years under your belt, you’ll be on the go making money and fostering relationships on your regular routes.

 The bottom line is that this position has a high reward if you are willing to put in the time to study, network, and make sure that you continue your education.
 As mentioned before, every sector is constantly evolving but in the pharmaceutical world you’ve got to be ahead of a game that for some people looks like it’s written in a whole other language – and sometimes it is.